 Outside lineman: Electricians who are outside linemen handle higher voltages of electricity.
 They are the ones to deliver electricity to industrial or manufacturing facilities and other buildings.

-Service electricians: These guys (and ladies) are problems solvers and troubleshooters.
+Service electricians: Service electricians are problems solvers and troubleshooters.
 They are contractors or independent freelancers working to repair electrical problems in residential or commercial buildings.

 Construction electricians: When it comes to construction projects including wiring, a construction electrician is hired.
 They take care of all the actual wiring, electrical blueprints, and connecting the electrical for the building they are working on.